lotoohe-space/XTinyModbus/README.md

 0.Log
 ----

+2020/4/28
+Discrete mappings for Master hosts will have to specify slave Numbers instead of sharing.<br>

 2020/4/23
 Slave 	Fixes a BUG in the CRC macro.<br>
 		Fixed discrete mapping table master and slave size inconsistency BUG.<br>